 Holiday cottage, bunkhouse and bothy terms and conditions

 These terms and conditions apply to our holiday cottages, bunkhouses and bothies.
-Please read these terms and conditions carefully before making your booking.

 In these terms and conditions “you” or “your” means the person named in the booking confirmation.
 “We” or “us” means the National Trust for Places of Historic Interest or Natural Beauty (Registered Charity Number 205846) of Heelis, Kemble Drive, Swindon, Wiltshire, SN2 2NA.
 “Accommodation” means a holiday cottage, bunk house, bothy or tree house.